tjy-justin/tjy-justin/README.md

 # This is Justin Tan

+> You do not rise to the level of your goals, you fall to the level of your systems. ― James Clear

 ## Frontend Web Developer

 - ✍️ I'm currently pursuing Frontend Web Development as a freelancer.